Immigration updates

 Applying

-We strongly recommend that if applying within Canada you apply while your study permit is still valid (the expiry date on it, or 90 days after written confirmation of program completion first becomes available, whichever comes first).
+⇒ We strongly advise that if applying within Canada you apply while your study permit is still valid - the expiry date on it, or 90 days after the Letter of Completion first becomes available, whichever comes first ⇐

 - You can apply for a post-graduation work permit (PGWP) from inside Canada or from another country, as long as you’re eligible.
 You should read the applicable guide for your situation before you complete your application.
 The guide will explain how to complete each field on the form.